Linear and Radial Arrays

 You can randomize transforms of an array by using Array Randomization parameters available for array objects.

-• Rand Magnitude will change the overall magnitude of randomization.
+Magnitude - determines the overall strength of randomization.

 Apply Array